jousethen/Stray-Cat-Simulation/Notes.md

     - restartGame()

 Todo:
-- Allow actions to carry over into the next day
+- Figure out how to get player to choose accessory.
+- Do ApplyAccessory Logic.